-For many years he worked at the American Institute of Physics, where he served as one of the nation’s leading popularizers of physics---running press conferences (including debut results that later resulted in numerous Nobel prizes), writing Physics News Update (essentially an early physics blog with a following of 16,000) for 18 years, annual reviews of top physics stories, pieces for "Inside Science," and news items for Physics Today magazine.
+For many years he worked at the American Institute of Physics, where he served as one of the nation’s leading popularizers of physics---running press conferences (including debut results that later resulted in numerous Nobel prizes), writing Physics News Update (essentially an early physics blog with a following of 16,000) for 18 years, Physics New Graphics, pieces for "Inside Science," and news items for Physics Today magazine.

 He also worked at the Joint Quantum Institute at the University of Maryland, and served as the writer in residence at the Kavli Institute of Theoretical Physics (UC Santa Barbara) beginning in January 2016.